lammps/lammps/doc/src/atom_style.rst

 For the *tri* style, the particles are planar triangles and each stores a per-particle mass and size and orientation (i.e. the corner points of the triangle).

+For the *cnt* style, the particles represent nodes of Carbon Nanotube segments, and each stores a per-particle mass, radius, segment length, tube id, buckling flag, and connections with neighbor nodes.

 The *template* style allows molecular topology (bonds,angles,etc) to be defined via a molecule template using the :doc:`molecule <molecule>`